 Kerosene is a light petroleum distillate commonly used as fuel in heaters, lamps, cooking stoves, and water heaters.
 Multiple grades of kerosene exist, though specifications vary depending on means of utilization.

 Kerosene-type jet fuel is created via similar refining techniques, though distinct specifications through aircraft configuration differentiate generic kerosene from jet fuel.
 Kerosene-type jet fuel has both commercial and military use for jet and aircraft engines.
-Kerosene and kerosene-type jet fuel account for roughly 4 gallons of a standard barrel of refined products in the US combined.
+Kerosene and kerosene-type jet fuel account for roughly 4 gallons of a standard barrel from crude oil in the U.S.

 HYDROCARBON GAS LIQUIDS

 A typical barrel of refined products in the US consists of approximately 2 gallons of hydrocarbon gas liquids (HGL).
-Hydrocarbon gas liquids are chemically grouped into alkanes or alkenes depending on carbon content, temperature, and pressure that each HGL converts to a liquid or gas.
+Hydrocarbon gas liquids are chemically grouped into alkanes or alkenes depending on carbon content, temperature, and the pressure at which each HGL converts to a liquid or gas.

 Residual fuel is a more general classification for fuel oils that ultimately remain after distillates and lighter HGL has refined away during the refining process.
 Residual fuels are segmented into two key categories, Number 5 and Number 6.

-Number 5 residuals are used in powerplants and steam-powered vessels, while number 6 residuals are used for electric power generation, space heating, and by ocean vessels as bunker fuel.
+Number 5 residuals are used in powerplants and steam-powered vessels.
+Number 6 residuals are used for electric power generation, space heating, and ocean vessels as bunker fuel.
 Production of residual fuels makes up one of the smallest portions of a barrel of refined products in the United States, accounting for just 1 gallon of refined output.

 Price dynamics of petroleum products can change based on geography, market fundamentals, industry tendencies, and behind-the-scenes refining complexities.

-Interested in more crude oil fundamentals?
+Interested in more fundamentals for crude oil products?
 Read about what shifts the output balance of refined products here.
 You can also move back through the value chain and read Crude Oil 101 and Oil In Motion – Crude Oil Transportation.